Do I need a lawyer for a prenup?

 If you're thinking about creating a prenuptial agreement, you may wish to:

-Have an open conversation with your partner about your financial concerns and expectations
+People often have an open conversation with their partner about financial concerns and expectations.

-List your significant assets, liabilities, and financial commitments
+People often list their significant assets, liabilities, and financial commitments.

-Consider whether a prenup, binding financial agreement, or another arrangement best suits your situation
+People often consider whether a prenuptial agreement, binding financial agreements, or another arrangement suits their situation.

-Ensure both parties have separate legal representation to avoid conflicts of interest
+People often arrange for both parties to have separate legal representation in relation to conflicts of interest.

-Allow time for proper consideration before signing, rather than rushing the process
+People often allow time for consideration before signing, rather than rushing the process.

-Keep the agreement updated if major life changes occur
+People often keep an agreement updated if major life changes occur.

 How LawConnect can help

 Many couples find the prospect of a prenuptial agreement uncertain or unclear.
-Questions often arise about whether you actually need a lawyer, what legal advice requirement applies, and how to approach the conversation with your partner.
+Questions often arise about whether a lawyer is needed, what legal advice requirement applies, and how people approach the conversation with a partner.

 LawConnect provides personalised legal information through our AI legal assistant.
 You can ask questions about how prenups work, what makes them valid, and what the process typically involves.
 The AI can help you understand general legal information and the range of options that may be available to you.

 However, only a licensed family lawyer can provide legal advice specific to your individual circumstances, your assets, and your personal situation.
-This is why independent legal advice is so important, especially in prenuptial matters.
-If you decide to move forward, we can connect you with an experienced family lawyer who can provide tailored legal advice, help draft your agreement, and ensure it meets all Australian legal requirements.
+This is a common reason independent legal advice features in prenuptial matters.
+For those who decide to proceed, LawConnect can connect them with an experienced family lawyer.
+Lawyers generally provide legal information, assist with documentation, and consider Australian legal requirements.

 Not sure if you need legal help?